Speakers

 Trade fairs in chemistry

-- The fascination of Libra.
-Correctness, precision and the original kilogram
+- The fascination of scales.
+Accuracy, precision and the prototype kilogram

 - World Metrology Day 10 May 2019.
 Reorganization of the system of measurement units

 - Metrological principles.
-Reliable standards, original kilograms and recognized reference materials
+Reliable standards, prototype kilogram and recognized reference materials

 Target group: Teachers and students of advanced science courses as well as the school community - Duration: 45 – 60 minutes